MonetDB/MonetDB.R/README.md

 # Install the latest MonetDB.R release from CRAN:
 install.packages('MonetDB.R')

-#or from a source package:
+# or from a source package:
 install.packages('/path/to/MonetDB.R.tar.gz', repos=NULL, type='source')
+# One can create a source package from this repositry, where `monetdb-r` is the directory into which this repository has been cloned:
+$ tar -czf MonetDB.R.tar.gz monetdb-r
 ```

 ## Usage